yehoudie/linux/installArchLinux.md

 $ vim /etc/mkinitcpio.conf
 # and set/replace
 MODULES=(ext4)
+# busy box init
-HOOKS="base udev autodetect microcode modconf kms keyboard keymap consolefont block encrypt lvm2 filesystems resume fsck"
+HOOKS="base udev keyboard autodetect microcode modconf kms keymap consolefont block encrypt lvm2 filesystems resume fsck"
+# or systemd init
+HOOKS="systemd keyboard autodetect microcode modconf kms sd-vconsole block sd-encrypt lvm2 filesystems resume fsck"
 ```
+- autodetect: Shrinks your initramfs to a smaller size by creating a whitelist of modules from a scan of sysfs.
+- microcode: Prepends an uncompressed initramfs image with early microcode update files for Intel and AMD processors.
+- modconf: Includes modprobe configuration files from `/etc/modprobe.d/` and `/usr/lib/modprobe.d/`
+- kms: Adds GPU modules to provide early KMS start.
-- keyboard: before encrypt, to be able to use the keyboard to type key before decryption
+- keyboard: Adds the necessary modules for (USB) keyboard devices.
+Before encrypt, to be able to use the keyboard to type key before decryption
-- keymap: to load the german layout
+- keymap: Adds the specified console keymap(s) from `/etc/vconsole.conf` to the initramfs.
+- consolefont: Adds the specified console font from `/etc/vconsole.conf` to the initramfs.
+- sd-vconsole: Equal to `keymap` and `consolefont`.
+- block: Adds block device modules.
+If the autodetect hook runs before this hook, it will only add modules for block devices used on the system.
+Exceptions are the /`ahci/`, /`sd_mod/`, /`usb_storage/`, /`uas/`, /`mmc_block/`, /`nvme/`, /`virtio_scsi/` and /`virtio_blk/` modules which will always be added unconditionally.
+- [sd-]encrypt: Adds the dm_crypt kernel module and the cryptsetup tool to the image.
-- lvm2: before filesystem, because they are managed with lvm
+- lvm2: Adds the device mapper kernel module and the lvm tool to the image.
+Before `filesystem`, because they are managed with lvm.
+- filesystem: This includes necessary file system modules into your image.
+This hook is required unless you specify your file system modules in `MODULES`.
+- fsck: Adds the fsck binary and file system-specific helpers to allow running fsck against your root device (and `/usr` if separate) prior to mounting.
 - add "resume" for hibernation, if needed
 - add "numlock" to enable num lock as early as possible.
   Got an error when building: Not found!!
   So I skipped this.

+It is said that systemd init runs (a little bit) faster but other than that I couldn't figure out much of a differece.

 Regenerate initrd image
 ```